TAITEQ/New-Leaf-Oasis-Website/README.md

 # New-Leaf-Oasis-Website
-A A website for a business that provides residential placement for young mothers and children and also women coming from domestic abuse situations while they get assessed by social workers.
+A website for a business that provides residential placement for young mothers and children and also women coming from domestic abuse situations while they get assessed by social workers.

 🌿 New Leaf Oasis Website
 A modern, accessible informational website for New Leaf Oasis Limited, a residential placement service supporting: